 Please fill out this form to request a pick-up.
 You will be contacted by our Warehouse Coordinator to discuss logistics.

-Hard drives larger than 20GB are erased by writing two passes of random data to them.
-Drives smaller than 20GB, or those that are not functional, are physically destroyed and recycled.
+Hard drives larger than 40GB are erased by writing two passes of random data to them.
+Smaller drives, and those that are no longer functional, are physically destroyed and recycled.

 Removable media, including CDs and floppies, are physically destroyed.